jantimon/react-swc-suspense-tracker/README.md

 [![npm version](https://img.shields.io/npm/v/react-swc-suspense-tracker.svg)](https://www.npmjs.com/package/react-swc-suspense-tracker)
 [![CI](https://github.com/jantimon/react-swc-suspense-tracker/actions/workflows/test.yml/badge.svg)](https://github.com/jantimon/react-swc-suspense-tracker/actions/workflows/test.yml)

-A development tool that helps you track which React Suspense boundary catches thrown promises, making it easier to debug your React applications that use Suspense for data fetching.
+A development tool that helps you track which React Suspense and Error boundaries handle thrown promises and errors, making it easier to debug your React applications that use Suspense for data fetching and Error boundaries for error handling.

 ![Screenshot of React Dev Tools with Suspense Boundary Information](https://github.com/user-attachments/assets/8918f233-710b-44ab-b4a4-2a2b3c425855)

 ## The Problem

-React Suspense uses thrown Promises to pause rendering until data is ready, but there's no public API to identify which Suspense boundary catches a suspension.
+React Suspense uses thrown Promises to pause rendering until data is ready, and Error boundaries catch thrown errors to handle failures gracefully.
+However, there's no public API to identify which boundary catches a suspension or error.
-This makes debugging difficult when you have multiple nested Suspense boundaries and need to understand the flow of suspensions in your app.
+This makes debugging difficult when you have multiple nested boundaries and need to understand the flow of suspensions and errors in your app.

 ## The Solution

 This package provides:
-- **SWC Plugin**: Automatically replaces `Suspense` imports to use a trackable version
+- **SWC Plugin**: Automatically replaces `Suspense` and `ErrorBoundary` imports to use trackable versions
-- **Development Hooks**: Utilities to detect missing boundaries and debug suspension flow
+- **Development Hooks**: Utilities to detect missing boundaries and debug suspension/error flow

 ## Installation